christensenacademy/christensen-academy/modules/beginning-java/textpages/method-basics.md

   }

   public void shoot(){
-    // TODO: figure out how this method works
-  }
+    // this method would be a bit more complex, so I've left it blank for now }

   public void takeDamage(int damage){